OPINION | PSL on a fast track to becoming an administrative embarrassment

 Full statement ⤵️

-Last month Madlala went to an astonishing six years acting as CEO.
+Last month Madlala completed an astonishing six years as acting CEO.
 Her and Khoza’s club ownership of Lamontville Golden Arrows and Orlando Pirates remain contentious as conflicts of interest.
-At 73, and having been chairperson for 25 years, will Khoza ever have a succession plan?
+At 73, and having been chairperson for 25 years, does Khoza have a succession plan?

-This all accompanied by the spate of three key resignations in two months of prosecutor Nande Becker, Murphy and finance manager Yusuf Seth that emerged this week.
+All this has been accompanied by three key resignations in two months.
+That of prosecutor Nande Becker, Murphy and finance manager Yusuf Seth emerging this week.
 And through it all an amateurish, North Korea-like silence that can only fuel speculation that this is a league in crisis.

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.